ykern/public-notebooks/tutorial.md

 ```
 git push https://YOUR-TOKEN@github.com/YOUR-GITHUB-ID/public-notebooks.git
 ```
-6. If you have done it already, then create a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)!
-Major criteria for accepting the playbook in the main repository is ability to execute it and produce expected results.
+6. If you have not done it already, create a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)!
+To accept the notebook delivery it should be possible to execute the notebook and produce expected results, inline with the original proposal.

 ## Communication
 For contact via email use: cvl <at> npolar.no